Navneetsingh04/Password-Generator/README.md

 # Password Generator Application

 ## Overview
 A modern, user-friendly password generator built with React and Tailwind CSS.
 This application creates strong, random passwords based on user preferences, offering a sleek interface with smooth animations and visual feedback.
-Perfect for developers and security-conscious users who need quick access to secure passwords.A modern, user-friendly password generator built with React and Tailwind CSS.
-This application creates strong, random passwords based on user preferences, offering a sleek interface with smooth animations and visual feedback.
 Perfect for developers and security-conscious users who need quick access to secure passwords.